ryanallen/words-of-my-perfect-teacher/README.md

 The tendency of consciousness to get engrossed in the objects of the six senses<sup>[14](#14)</sup> is the root of all [saṃsāra's](#saṃsāra) hallucinations and the source of all suffering.
 This is how the moth dies in the lamp-flame, because its visual consciousness is attracted to forms; how the stag is killed by the hunter, because its hearing draws it to sounds; how bees are swallowed by carnivorous plants, seduced by their smell; how fish are caught with bait, their sense of taste lured by its flavor; how elephants drown in the swamp because they love the physical feeling of mud.
 In the same way, whenever you are listening to the [Dharma](#dharma), teaching, meditating or practicing, it is important not to follow [tendencies](#tendencies) from the past, not to entertain [emotions](#emotions) about the future and not to let your present thoughts get distracted by anything around you.
 As [Gyalse Rinpoche](#gyalse-rinpoche) says:

 <details id="14"><summary>Note <sup>14</sup></summary>
-The sixth sense is mind, since the same psychological reactions are produced by objects which simply arise in [thought](#thought) as by objects perceived by the five physical sense.
+The sixth sense is mind, since the same psychological reactions are produced by objects which simply arise in <a href="#thought">thought</a> as by objects perceived by the five physical sense.
 </details><br>

 > Your past joys and sorrows are like drawings on water: